adamtilson/adamtilson.github.io/lecture/lec-06/markdown.md

 - $0 = n \cdot 0$
 ~~~$0$ divides all numbers~~~
 - all numbers divide $0$ !
-- A pizza with 0 slices can be divided by an number of people, but they all get 0 slices.
+- A pizza with 0 slices can be divided by any number of people, but they all get 0 slices.
 Sad times.
 ]
 ---
 layout: false